 If you can’t avoid it (by using your data plan), do not access sensitive information (such as banking apps), and use a VPN service if you can.

-Social media – be cyber smart and do not overshare
+Social media – be cyber aware and do not overshare

 Multi-factor authentication is not a hassle.